 I do like that there’s a ton of mesh for ventilation.
 The entire ceiling is open so be sure to put up that rainfly early in case of freak storms!

 On the floor there’s a waterproof bathtub style flooring that comes up all sides of the tent to keep water out.
 According to Tahoe, this tent is also made from waterproof fabric all around.
-That means tons of protection from the elements for everyone inside.
+That means tons of protection from nasty weather for everyone inside.

 - 16’ x 7’ floor footprint